TristaZeng/ZS-DeconvNet/Python_MATLAB_Codes/ReadMe.md

   - <code>./train_inference_python/models</code> includes the optional models
   - <code>./train_inference_python/utils</code> is the tool package

-It is recommended to download the demo test data and pre-trained models contained in `saved_models` from [our open-source datasets](https://drive.google.com/drive/folders/1XAOuLYXYFCxlElRwvik_fs7TqZlRixGv?usp=sharing), and place it under the same folder so that:
+It is recommended to download the demo test data and pre-trained models contained in `saved_models` from [our open-source datasets](https://drive.google.com/drive/folders/1XAOuLYXYFCxlElRwvik_fs7TqZlRixGv?usp=sharing), and place it under the folder with the same name so that:

 + `./saved_models` includes pre-trained models for testing, and for each modality and structure `xx`:

-  - `./saved_models/xx/saved_model` includes corresponding pre-trained model and inference result
+  - `./saved_models/xx/saved_model` includes corresponding the pre-trained model and inference result, which you should be able to get by processing the raw test data with the pre-trained model
   - `./saved_models/xx/test_data` includes raw test data

 <hr>